PAINTER

 Icon of person Kehinde Wiley

 Kehinde Wiley (born February 28, 1977) is an American portrait painter based in New York City.
-He is known for his naturalistic paintings of black people that reference the work of Old Master paintings.
-In 2017, Wiley was commissioned to paint former President Barack Obama's portrait for the Smithsonian National Portrait Gallery.
+He is known for his naturalistic paintings of Black subjects that reference the work of Old Master paintings.
+In 2017, Wiley was commissioned to paint former U.S. President Barack Obama's portrait for the National Portrait Gallery of the Smithsonian Institution.
 Read more on Wikipedia

 Memorability Metrics